rohanxxx/Jumping-On-The-Clouds/readme.txt

     following two paths: 0 -> 2 -> 4 -> 6 or 0 -> 3 -> 4 -> 6.
 The first path
     takes 3 jumps while the second takes 4.

-Function Description:

-     Complete the JumpingOnClouds function in the editor below.
-It should return the minimum number of jumps required, as an integer.

-     JumpingOnClouds has the following parameter(s):
-     * c: an array of binary integers.

 Input Format:

     The first line contains an integer n, the total number of clouds.
 The